gobber/sklearn-export/readme.md

 # Save model and scaler using sklearn_export
 export = Export([scaler, clf])
-export.to_json()
+result = export.to_json()
 ```
  The result is a Json file that contains information about a Model and a Scaler.
-The file can be load in any language.
+The file can be loaded in any programing language.

 ### Extra options